-- 7.1 Employment screening of candidates may be conducted only on recommended persons. - 7.2 Employment screening of a current employee may be conducted as a result of changed employment circumstances which warrants the screening or as a result of the notification of a relevant charge or conviction by the employee.
-These changed circumstances can include: - redeployment, secondment, transfer and appointment to a job; - work performance or interchange arrangements;
+- 7.1 Employment screening of Landic tes may be conducted only on recommended persons. - 7.2 Employment creeking courrent employee may be conducted as a result of changed environment circumstances which warrants the screening or as a result of the notification of a relevant charge or conviction by the employee.
+These changed circumstances call include: - releployment, secondment, transfer and appointment to a job; work performance or interchange arrangements; - starting ...aining as an apprentice or trainee; or - Incorporation of new tasks or responsibilities into a job.